 3) Why always him?

 Did you know that Mario Balotelli almost signed for Barcelona as a youngster?
 The mercurial Italian striker had a trial with the blaugranes in 2006, where he quickly befriended Thiago.
 Although Super Mario did not sign for the Catalan giants, he clearly kept a good impression of his friend.

 After Thiago's debut for Spain in a friendly against Italy that ended in a 2-1 defeat, the Spanish press were talking to their newest international.
 Balotelli spotted the cameras and decided to "videobomb" the Spanish midfielder to tell everyone watching on live TV that his friend was "el más grande", the greatest.

 Thiago's steel was forged in the same fire as midfield giants Andres Iniesta and Xavi Hernandez.
 He made his first team debut in the 2008/09 season, during Pep Guardiola's first (and arguably most successful) season at the Camp Nou, but he really established himself with the senior side only three years later.

 Although he was living up to his potential by the 2012/13 season, he shocked everyone by choosing to sign for Bayern Munich, where a certain Josep Guardiola was due to take charge the following year.
-Even after leaving Catalonia without looking back, he remains close to former first-team and academy teammates like Sergio Busquets, Jordi Alba and Marc Bartra, now also in the Bundesliga at Borussia Dortmund.
+Even after leaving Catalonia without looking back, he remains close to former first-team and academy teammates like Sergio Busquets, Jordi Alba and Marc Bartra, who also played in the Bundesliga for Borussia Dortmund.